Find Parenting Counseling

 1550 Madruga Avenue, Coral Gables, Florida 33146

 Monik Lopez is a Licensed Mental Health Counselor (LMHC) in Coral Gables, Florida and has been in practice for 15 years.
-They treat Parenting, Relationship(s) with Friends/Roommates, Loneliness/Isolation.
+They treat Parenting, College and School Placement, Pregnancy/Loss of Pregnancy.

 The most important relationship you will ever have is the one you have with yourself.
 If you’re struggling, we’re here to help!
 Call me anytime